 You can “follow” this blog by clicking on the bottom right in most browsers or by using the Contact page (see under the About tab) to send us a message requesting.
 You will then receive an email alerting you to new posts as they are added.

 Transport for London (TfL) have launched an initiative called “Streetspace” – see Reference 1 below.
 To quote they are: “creating more space for people to safely walk or cycle as our city emerges from the coronavirus lockdown.
 Temporary cycle lanes and wider pavements are among the changes we’re making as part of Streetspace for London”.
 In reality this means less space for road traffic and in addition it includes creating car-free zones and low traffic neighbourhoods by introducing road closures as we have seen in many London boroughs recently.
-This is a natural consequence of the Mayor’s Transport Strategy (see https://www.freedomfordrivers.org/against-mts.htm ) which the ABD has consistently opposed since it was adopted.
+This is a natural consequence of the Mayor’s Transport Strategy (see https://www.freedomfordrivers.org/against-mts.htm ) which we have consistently opposed since it was adopted.
 But the Covid-19 epidemic has been used as an excuse to sneak these damaging changes in without any public consultation.

 TfL and the London Borough of Lewisham have just announced a scheme as part of the Streetspace progamme that covers the A21 between Catford and Lewisham.
 It includes: